azoth-lang/azoth.language.design/potential-issues.md

-* Restrict Trait Functions: A trait function is restricted what it can do with the `self` reference to things that would be safe regardless of whether `Self` is a class or struct unless a constraint `where Self : struct` or `where Self : class` is applied.
+* Restrict Trait Functions: A trait function is restricted what it can do with the `self` reference to things that would be safe regardless of whether `Self` is a class or struct unless a constraint `where Self: struct` or `where Self: object` is applied.
 This implies that traits are truly distinct from classes.
 While they can be used as reference types, when they are applied to structs or used as generic constraints they are not working that way.
 * Use `iref` and Allow Conversion: A trait function can only be overridden by an `iref self`